zimaxnet/secai-radar/docs/wiki/GitHub-Pages-Deployment-Instructions.md

 ### 3. Configure Custom Domain

-**Important**: The wiki will be deployed as a subdirectory `/wiki` on the main app domain.
+**Important**: The wiki will be deployed as a independent project site on the main app domain.

 1. In **Settings** → **Pages**, scroll to **Custom domain**
 2. Enter: `secai-radar.zimax.net` (same domain as the main app)
 3. Check **Enforce HTTPS**
 4. Click **Save**

-The wiki will be available at `https://secai-radar.zimax.net/wiki` (not a separate subdomain).
+The wiki will be available at `https://zimaxnet.github.io/secai-radar` (not a separate subdomain).

 ### 4. Configure DNS